hpsaturn/m5stickc-dcf77-hat/README.md

 # M5StickC DCF77 HAT

 Basic hat implementation of a DCF77 receiver for M5StickC-Plus or compatible ESP32 devices.
+This firmware uses a improvement of Arduino-DCF77 library, it is using events callback to improve the GUI and signal representation.

 ## Device